When Your Worry Should Become Action

 Most people who want to talk to someone they care about about mental health do not do it.
 Not because they do not care —

-A suicide crisis — a moment when someone you love is in immediate danger — is one of the most frightening situations a person can
+A suicide attempt by someone you love is one of the most shattering experiences a person can go through.
+It disrupts not only the immediate